Head and neck pain needs a classification system to determine just how bad it is.

 Another cause of pain running down the upper extremity is a subluxated first rib deep in the neck; that may result in scalene muscle spasm, pinching the artery and nerves.
-The classic clinical sign is increased ache and tingling in the arms and hands when raising them above your head.
+The classic clinical sign is increased ache and tingling in the arm and hand when raised above your head.

 If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down that arm.

-What I always remind my patients is that before you get pneumonia, it all starts with a dripping nose.
+What I always remind my patients is that before you get really ill, it all starts with a dripping nose.
 Neglect it and you will get bronchitis, then pleurisy and finally a good dose of pneumonia; now it's life threatening.
-An ounce of prevention when you are at the cold and flu stage makes good sense.
+An ounce of prevention when you are at the cold and flu stages makes good sense.

-It's frightening how quickly a grade one head neck pain can progress to two and three when neglected.
-A sure indication that it is getting worse is increasing tingling, numbness or pain in the arm, and particularly if raising the limb relieves the ache; that's called the shoulder abduction relief sign.
+It's frightening how quickly a grade one head or neck pain condition can progress when neglected.
+A sure indication that it is getting worse is increasing tingling, numbness or ache in the arm, and particularly if raising the limb above your head relieves the symptoms; that's called the shoulder abduction relief sign.